 Adventure activities offer our clients an alternative view to challenges in life, and how to negotiate them with a sense of empowerment.
 We believe outdoor experiential therapy through adventure accelerates the therapeutic process while building confidence to make healthier overall decisions.

 Our outdoor therapy program uses every opportunity available to incorporate the entire family system wherever possible.
-As such, each family will have a host of opportunities to engage with their family members in the program, be it via therapeutically driven letters and phone calls, embedded in the group for one or more overnight visits, or immersed in a 3-day Family Focus.
+As such, each family will have a host of opportunities to engage with their family members in the program, be it via therapeutically driven letters and phone calls, embedded in the group for one or more visits, or immersed in a 3-day Family Focus.
 Most of our parents engage in all aspects of family communication and visits, including bringing siblings or other close family members out for the Family Focus.

 Change happens when one feels safe, inspired, and confident to make one’s life their own.
 We believe it’s our responsibility to create this environment while empowering our young adult clients through open and honest dialogue, and concrete evidence-based resources.
 We provide extraordinary nature-based therapy to our clients that results in life-long memories, clarity on who they are and who they want to be, better relationships with their families, and tools to create the life they really want to live.